Lalitbhandari64/Lalit-Bhandari/README.md

 # Lalit-Bhandari
-This My first Git Repository.
+This is My first Git Repository.
 <b>
 Author-Lalit Bhandari